Old Folks at Home, also known as Swanee River, is a minstrel song from the 19th century.

 From 1935 to 2008 Old Folks at Home was the official state song of Florida.

-On this page you can find lyrics, a printable lyrics PDF file for free download plus two sing-along and one karaoke video.
+On this page you can find lyrics, a printable lyrics PDF file for free download plus two sing-along videos and a karaoke video.
 Enjoy!

 Printable Lyrics PDF